Communal dancefloor energy at one of

 Is the festival wheelchair friendly?

-We are trying our best to make the festival accessible to all, but we cannot guarantee that moving around in a wheelchair will be easy.
-There are risks of getting stuck if it rains because the ground is not paved.
+We are doing our best to make the festival accessible to all, but we cannot guarantee that navigating the venue in a wheelchair will be easy.
+There is a risk of getting stuck if it rains because the ground is not paved.
 For more information, please contact us at info@paradisecity.be.

 Will there be lockers on the festival?